-I often get asked by executives who are seeking to grow their business, “Should I be deploying inbound or outbound marketing tactics?’
-My answer almost every time is, “Yes.”
+We're often asked by executives seeking to grow their business, “Should I be deploying inbound or outbound marketing tactics?’

 Outbound marketing is the more traditional marketing strategy.
 With outbound marketing, the marketer initiates the contact with the prospect.
 Examples of outbound marketing tactics include direct mail, telemarketing, email blasts, and media advertising.

 Inbound marketing is the opposite of outbound marketing.
 It’s defined by HubSpot as marketing that “brings potential customers to you, rather than having your marketing efforts fight for their attention.

 Inbound marketing is about creating and sharing content with the world.
 By creating content specifically designed to appeal to your dream customers, inbound attracts qualified prospects to your business and keeps them coming back for more."